Spirulina: Nutrient-Dense Superfood

 While high heavy metal content in a spirulina product may not alone cause an issue, additional metal-containing foods the horse or dog consumes may result in cumulative effects.

-If you have any doubts about the heavy metals in a product containing spirulina, contact the company and ask for a COA (certification of analysis), which is required of all raw materials.
+If you have any doubts about the heavy metals in a product, contact the company and ask for a COA (certification of analysis), which is required of all raw materials.

 California is the first state to put into effect very strict heavy metal regulations.
 Because California’s heavy metal limits are so low, rice grown in California has significantly less arsenic than rice grown in Texas, Louisiana, Mississippi, Arkansas, etc. If you are looking for rice bran for your horse, make sure it is grown in California.